-Having been born in Texas, I couldn't get very far without seeing the bull symbol in the form of either cattle branding or the legendary Longhorns, the icon for the University of Texas at Austin football team.
+Having been born in Texas, I couldn’t get very far without seeing bull symbols in the form of either cattle branding or the legendary Longhorns, the icon for the University of Texas at Austin football team.

 However, the purpose of this page is to identify a few bull symbols for more soulful applications, or even for tattooing purposes.

 Because of its virility, power and regal presence, the bull has been an icon for worship in many ancient cultures.
 The bull was considered a sacred animal in ancient Mesopotamia, Greece, Rome and Egypt to name a few.
 It is common to see the bull offered as a blood sacrifice in these cultures.

 In Celtic culture, many bull symbols can be found, as it was a very prominent animal in the clan.
 Bulls presented physical strength and power.
 To the Celtic way of thought, the bull was also extremely virile, and so symbolized fertility and the power to procreate – to extend the life of the clans.
 Druids associated the bull with solar energy and the female cow with earth energy.
 The bull was also symbolic of great luxury, wealth and provision by later Celts.
 Indeed, cattle were a source of income and supply in many forms – a way of life for the Celts for centuries.